warp-contracts/warp/README.md

 ): Promise<WriteInteractionResponse | null>;
 ```

-Writes a new "interaction" transaction - ie. such transaction that stores input for the contract.
+Writes a new "interaction" transaction - i.e. such transaction that stores input for the contract.

 - `input` the interaction input
 - `options` - an object with some custom options (see [WriteInteractionOptions](https://github.com/warp-contracts/warp/blob/src/contract/Contract.ts#L46))